 Warning: May I appeal to you to guard your heart?
 If you’re teetering on the verge of church cynicism or have already fallen into the abyss of the cynics, perhaps you want to move on to something else.
 This season might not be the best to talk about something that triggers you.

 Celebrate: Some of you will want to talk to your pastors, thanking them for how they lead their lives, wives, families, and this church.
 Please contact them.
 Let them know your appreciation.
 Don’t assume others will.
 Honor your leaders; if they are doing it well, celebrate it by letting them know.

 - We live in a preaching-centered world, primarily popularized by a plethora of social media platforms where we can listen to the “best” preachers.

 - Some of these “best” preachers are no longer qualified for ministry because of character-related issues that existed long before their sins became public.

-Doing community well in a local church is every person’s challenge.
-The beginning of that challenge starts with the leadership.
-Your leaders are the pace-setters, the examples, the modelers of what the church should be.
+- Doing community well in a local church is every person’s challenge, but our leaders are the pace-setters, the examples, and the modelers of what the church should be.

-Put off your old self, which belongs to your former manner of life and is corrupt through deceitful desires. – Ephesians 4:22
+Put off your old self, which belongs to your former manner of life and is corrupt through deceitful desires (Ephesians 4:22).

 Then the eyes of both were opened, and they knew that they were naked.
-And they sewed fig leaves together and made themselves loincloths. – Genesis 3:7
+And they sewed fig leaves together and made themselves loincloths (Genesis 3:7).

-Community assessment begins with the character of the pastor in 1 Timothy 3:1-7
+Leadership assessment begins with the character of the pastor in 1 Timothy 3:1-7

 The saying is trustworthy: If anyone aspires to the office of overseer, he desires a noble task.
 Therefore an overseer